-267 This function supports the AES operation with 128 bit, 192bit and 256bit key size.
+270 This function supports the AES operation with 128 bit, 192bit and 256bit key size.
 (FCS_COP.1/AES)

-TORNADO 2MX2 ACCELERATOR RSA Cryptographic Library as part of Secure RSA/ECC library (optional)
+TORNADOTM2MX2 RSA Cryptographic Library as part of Secure RSA/ECC/SHA libraries (optional)

 - This function assists in the acceleration of modulo exponentiations required in the RSA encryption/decryption algorithm.
-(FCS_COP.1/RSA) - 269 TORNADO 2MX2 ACCELERATOR is a high speed modular multiplication coprocessor for the support of the RSA public key cryptosystem.
-The TORNADO 2MX2 ACCELERATOR RSA Library is the software built on the TORNADO 2MX2 ACCELERATOR coprocessor that provides high level interface for RSA-based algorithms.

-The functions of the library included in the evaluation are:

-- TND_RSA_SigSTD_Secure (RSA signature generation with the standard method)
+(FCS_COP.1/RSA) - TORNADOTM2MX2 is a high speed modular multiplication coprocessor for the support of the RSA public key cryptosystem.
+The TORNADOTM2MX2 RSA Library is the software built on the TORNADOTM2MX2 coprocessor that provides high level interface for RSA-based algorithms.
+The functions of the library included in the evaluation are: - TND_RSA_SigSTD_Secure (RSA signature generation with the standard method)

 This function performs the RSA signature generation with the standard method.
 It implements several countermeasures against the timing attack, the simple power analysis attack (SPA), the differential power analysis attack (DPA) and the fault injection attack.. - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method) This function performs the RSA signature generation with the Chinese-Remainder-Theorem (CRT) method.
 It implements several countermeasures against the timing attack, SPA, DPA and the fault injection attack.. - TND_RSA_Verify (RSA signature verification) This function performs the RSA signature verification.
-Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA_R2modM_precompute_sec (RSA R^2 value precomputation for the standard method) This function pre-computes the R^2 mod N value for the Montgomery constant R and the standard RSA modulus N. The precomputed value will then be used for the subsequent RSA operations. - RSA_R2modPandQ_precompute_sec (RSA R^2 value precomputation for the CRT method) This function pre-computes the R^2 mod P and R^2 mod Q values for the Montgomery constant R and two RSA primes P and Q. The precomputed values will then be used for the subsequent RSA operations. - The functions TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasures against the timing attack, SPA, DPA and the fault attack. - The functions RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec have some countermeasures against the fault attack.
+Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA_R2modM_precompute_sec (RSA R^2 value precomputation for the standard method) This function pre-computes the R^2 mod N value for the Montgomery constant R and the standard RSA modulus N. The precomputed value will then be used for the subsequent RSA operations. - RSA_R2modPandQ_precompute_sec (RSA R^2 value precomputation for the CRT method) This function pre-computes the R^2 mod P and R^2 mod Q values for the Montgomery constant R and two RSA primes P and Q. The precomputed values will then be used for the subsequent RSA operations. - The functions TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasures against the timing attack, SPA, DPA and the fault attack.

+274 The functions RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec have some countermeasures against the fault attack.

-TORNADO 2MX2 ACCELERATOR ECC Cryptographic Library as part of Secure RSA/ECC library (optional)
+TORNADOTM2MX2 ECC Cryptographic Library as part of Secure RSA/ECC/SHA libraries (optional)

 - This function assists in the acceleration of required for the ECC cryptographic operations including the ECDSA signature generation/verification and the ECDH secret key derivation.
-(FCS_COP.1/ECDSA and FCS_COP.1/ECDH) - 273 TORNADO 2MX2 ACCELERATOR RSA/ECC library provides a set of functions to implement elliptic curve cryptographic algorithms.
-In particular, it provides some functions to implement the ECDSA signature generation/verification and the ECDH secret key derivation. - 274 The functions of the library included in the evaluation are: - ECDSA_sign_digest
+(FCS_COP.1/ECDSA and FCS_COP.1/ECDH) - TORNADOTM2MX2 RSA/ECC/SHA libraries provide a set of functions to implement elliptic curve cryptographic algorithms.
+In particular, it provides some functions to implement the ECDSA signature generation/verification and the ECDH secret key derivation. - 277 The functions of the library included in the evaluation are: - ECDSA_sign_digest